What is the purpose of physiotherapy?

 Types of physiotherapy

-Examples of physiotherapies include the use of heat, ice, and transcutaneous electrical nerve stimulation (TENS).
+Other examples of physical therapies include heat, ice and transcutaneous electrical nerve stimulation (TENS).

 Transcutaneous electrical nerve stimulation (TENS)

-TENS is a non-invasive treatment to reduce pain.
+TENS machines are often used as a treatment by physical therapists.
+It is is a non-invasive treatment that is used to reduce pain.
 TENS is thought to reduce pain by interrupting the pain signals going to the brain.
-TENS may also promote the release of endorphins, the body's natural painkillers.
-TENS may help a child or teenager to participate more fully in everyday activities.
-TENS machines are often used as a treatment by physical therapists.
+TENS may also help to release endorphins, a chemical that is otherwise known as the body’s natural painkiller.
+TENS may help your child to participate more fully in everyday activities.

-TENS is applied using a small battery-powered device attached to wires and electrodes.
-The electrodes are placed on the skin, usually on either side of where the pain is located.
-Through the electrodes, electrical impulses are transmitted into specific nerves.
+TENS is a small battery-powered device that is attached to wires and electrodes.
+The electrodes are placed on the skin, usually on either side of the area where the pain is located.
+An electrical signal is sent through the electrodes, and into specific nerves.
+This is not painful.
+Your child may feel tingling when they use it.
 TENS can be used to treat acute and chronic pain.
 It may be used in combination with pain-relieving medications.

 Pain relief may be short term, lasting from minutes to hours.
 With prolonged use, pain relief from TENS may last much longer.